-This was an assigned project for a Machine Design course at Purdue University.
-The timeline given for completion was four weeks.
-A series of equations were derived and analyzed in MATLAB for the determination of mechanical advantage, forces on linkage members, and positions of mechanism components for a variable input.
+This project included the study and optimization of an existing wheelchair lift design, to be installed in wheelchair accessible vans.
+A series of equations were derived and analyzed in MATLAB for the determination of mechanical advantage, forces on linkage members, and positions of mechanism components under several initial conditions.

-To improve the mechanical advantage of an existing wheelchair lift by exploring and comparing multiple positions of the hydraulic actuator.
+The ultimate objective of this project was to improve the mechanical advantage of the lift by exploring and comparing multiple installation positions of the hydraulic actuator.

 Point Path Analysis 1 Equations to determine the position of the platform for any input rotation angle were calculated.